GIC for Canada Student Visa: What It Is, What It Costs, and Whether Your Education Loan Covers It

 How much does the GIC cost in 2024

-As of 2024, the IRCC requires a GIC of CAD 10,200 for most students.
+As of 2024, the IRCC proof of financial support guidance requires a GIC of CAD 10,200 for most students.
 This breaks down as follows:

 Component Amount (CAD) Purpose